-Serbia - Imports (billions of Euros)The pace of economic growth moderated notably in the first quarter, and the breakdown of components calls for caution regarding future growth.
+Serbia - Imports (percent change based on Euros)The pace of economic growth moderated notably in the first quarter, and the breakdown of components calls for caution regarding future growth.
 Fixed investment growth moderated sharply in Q1 and, while inventory build-up stimulated growth significantly, it is likely that destocking in the later stages of the year will weigh on economic activity.
 On the other hand, household spending growth remained upbeat, seemingly undeterred by rising price pressures.
 Turning to the second quarter, inflation rose further in April and is unlikely to have peaked; producer price inflation also intensified in April.
 More positively, merchandise exports expanded robustly in the same month.
 Meanwhile, political pressure on Serbia is building.
 While most of Europe is turning away from Russian oil and gas, the government signed a new three-year gas supply deal with Russia in late May.

-Serbia - Imports (EUR bn) Data
+Serbia - Imports (EUR bn, %) Data

 5 years of economic forecasts for more than 30 economic indicators.

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.